 Sales & Settlements Manager

 Before joining Hamlet Homes, Mary earned her appraisal license in 1996 and then moved on to become a full-time realtor on one of the most successful high-end luxury teams in Utah in 1999.
 She was able to utilize her appraisal experience and assist her team in closing 25 million in residential sales her first 2 years.
-Wanting to spend more time with her family, Mary decided to apply her real estate experience to Title and Escrow and it was here she would spend the next 15 years closing nearly 4,000 real estate and loan transactions before joining the Hamlet family.
+Wanting to spend more time with her family, Mary decided to apply her real estate experience to Title and Escrow, and it was here she would spend the next 15 years closing nearly 4,000 real estate and loan transactions before joining the Hamlet Family.

 Prior to starting her career in real estate, Mary obtained her cosmetology license and enjoyed being a full-time mother to 3 children – yes, she cut their hair!
 She lived the high life in Laguna Niguel, CA for 5 years and Green River, WY for 2 years before returning to Utah.
-Mary loves to skateboard, skydive, go deep sea diving, fishing in Alaska and bull riding.
+Mary loves to skateboard, skydive, go deep sea diving, fishing in Alaska, and bull riding.
 Just kidding, she has never done any of that.
 Really, Mary enjoys traveling, hiking, reading, hanging out with her friends, and spending time with her children and grandchildren most of all.
 She is desperately lonely and should probably get a pet – UPDATE, she did get a pet during the pandemic and immediately regretted her decision.

 This brings us to Mary’s responsibilities at Hamlet Homes.

 With nearly 27 years in the real estate industry and closing what seems like a trillion deals, Mary is responsible for processing every lot sale from contract to close.
-She reviews each contract for accuracy, collects signatures and deposits, distributes critical documentation to the relevant parties and ensures each closing is accurate and closes per the terms of the contract.
+She reviews each contract for accuracy, collects signatures and deposits, distributes critical documentation to the relevant parties, and ensures each closing is accurate and closes per the terms of the contract.
 She loves supporting her sales team and providing the best customer service available.
 Mary is building up her department and enjoys training her team to do the same.

 She is a serious gal in a serious role but can be quite a joker in the office.
 Mary credits her daily affirmations and office huddles for keeping her focused on the customer and being a great team member.

-In the year 1993 Rose and her husband moved back to Utah.
+In the year 1993, Rose and her husband moved back to Utah.
 The company that her husband had worked for had sold their business, so it was a good time to make that move back to be closer to family.

-In her free time, you can find her and her husband cooking up new recipes to share with family and friends, reading a quality book, going on evening hikes with our neighbors and their pups “The dog walkers is what they are called” and caring for my Labradoodle (Nesta).
+Rose has committed herself to always strive to learn more, do more, adapt when needed, and always stay open to new ideas.
+In her free time, you can find her and her husband cooking up new recipes to share with family and friends, reading a quality book, going on evening hikes with their neighbors and their pups (the Dog Walkers is what they are called), and caring for her Labradoodle (Nesta).

-“Rosie’s love and passion for the home building process comes as no surprise to me as she is known for her very own home.
+A comment from her son from another mother, “Rosie’s love and passion for the home building process comes as no surprise to me as she is known for her very own home.
 The fun memories, laughs, and everything else that comes to being an excellent host.”

-Her wish to our Hamlet Home buyers is that you will find your new home a place where you find happiness, love and lasting new relationships as she has found in her neighborhood.
+Her wish to our Hamlet Home buyers is that you will find your new home a place where you find happiness, love, and lasting new relationships as she has found in her neighborhood.

 Accounting AP/Executive Assistant